Please select a faculty / graduate school from this menu.

 No, the audit system is available only for non-degree students.
 Please register for each course you plan to take.

-Can I re-register for a course that I failed (received a grade of D)?
+Can I retake a course in which I received a grade of "D (Fail)"?